Frequently Asked Questions

 Questions about the Books

-1. How many books will be in the Chicagoland Vampires series?
+1. How many books will be in the Heirs of Chicagoland series?

-2. How many books will be in the Dark Elite series?
+2. Why aren’t there more books in the Heirs, Kit Brightling, Devil’s Isle, or Dark Elite series?

 3. I think the books would make a great { movie, graphic novel, TV series } Can you do one?